bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-03-07-Python-for-PHP-Developers.md

 ### Indentation

-Since Python does not require semicolons, indentation becomes critically important.
+Indentation is important in Python.

-You must indent with 4 spaces, which should feel familiar to PHP developers following [PSR standards](https://www.php-fig.org/psr/psr-12/#24-indenting).
+You must indent with 4 spaces per nesting level, which should feel familiar to PHP developers following [PSR standards](https://www.php-fig.org/psr/psr-12/#24-indenting).

 The difference is this: not indenting properly in Python causes fatal errors because Python's 4-space indentation replaces the need for `{` and `}` in code blocks.